 The Certificate in Performance is designed for a few excellent performers who have not completed a bachelor's degree.
-A high school diploma or equivalent is required for admission.
-Students enroll full-time in a program of performance and academic studies and participate in Philharmonia, Chamber Music, New Music New Haven, or other ensembles as appropriate.
-The Certificate in Performance is a three-year program requiring a minimum of 96 credits (16 per term).
-Residence in Greater New Haven is required.
-To qualify for the Certificate, a student is required to maintain an average grade of B. All programs in the School of Music require that students earn a grade of B or better in both Individual Instruction in the Major and Seminar in the Major.
-Students who receive a grade lower than a B in either course will be placed on academic probation.
+Students enroll full-time in a program of performance and academic studies and participate in Philharmonia, chamber music, New Music New Haven, or other ensembles as appropriate.

+- Three years of study are required. - Candidates must complete at least 96 credits (minimum 16 per term). - · Candidates must maintain an average grade of B. - All programs in the School of Music require that students earn a grade of B or better in both Individual Instruction in the Major and Seminar in the Major.
+Students who receive a grade lower than a B in either course will be placed on academic probation. - Certificate candidates are required to take all three sections of the Music History survey and two terms of Analysis and Musicianship unless exempt on the basis of the placement exam. - Candidates must complete at least one nonperformance course each term. - Residence in Greater New Haven is required.

-Admission to the program is through personal audition for the relevant area faculty.
-For students for whom English is not a native language, a TOEFL score of 86 or higher is required.
+- Applicants must hold at least a high school diploma. - · Admission to the program is through personal audition for the relevant area faculty. - Proof of English language proficiency is required for applicants whose first language is not English; a TOEFL score of 86 or IELTS Academic score of 6.5 or higher is required.

 It is hoped that, after receiving the Certificate in Performance, a student will complete a baccalaureate degree at Yale or elsewhere.
-On completion of a bachelor's degree - and providing that performance, course, examination, and proficiency requirements for the M.M. degree were met during the Certificate studies-the student may petition the registrar to convert the Certificate to a Master of Music degree.
+On completion of a bachelor's degree - and providing that performance, course, examination, and proficiency requirements for the M.M. degree were met during the Certificate studies - the student may petition the registrar to convert the Certificate to a Master of Music degree.
 The 72 credits in performance and academic studies required for the Master of Music degree may not be applied toward completion of an undergraduate degree.
 Performance credits required for the certificate may not be used toward completion of the undergraduate degree.
 The fee for conversion of the Certificate in Performance to a Master of Music degree is \$150, payable to Yale University.